warptoad/warp-toad/README.md

 # ⚠️ WARNING: KNOWN ISSUES

 1. event scanning will scan from block 0 to latest.
 This will break outside of tests and anvil
+2. Currently doesn't work on Aztec testnet, only the sandbox.
+This is due to a issue with the testnet message bridge [https://github.com/AztecProtocol/aztec-packages/issues/14174](https://github.com/AztecProtocol/aztec-packages/issues/14174).
+We include the code below for deploying & running on testnet for when this issue is resolved.
 ---

 ## Installation and Execution Guide